Want To Preserve Your Wedding Bouquet? – Have It Done Professionally Or Do It Yourself?

 This video clip will show you the basics of using a flower press.

 I found these tips about how to preserve and reuse the flowers from your wedding bouquet were very informative and the steps were laid out well.
 Growing up, my girls really enjoyed pressing flowers and using them in some of their school projects.
 It’s a simple activity that can be enjoyed by people of all ages.

 Do You Want More Tips Like This?

 Want to be updated whenever a new video is added?
 Simply enter your email address below or click the red notification button on the bottom right of your screen.
 The emails you receive will not be promotional in nature.
 They’ll merely be notifications of new videos we post.

-If you’d like to be notified of new goodies, then I invite you to sign up here…
+If you’d like to be notified of new goodies, I invite you to sign up here.

 Your information will only be used to send you our blog updates.
 You can change your mind at any time by clicking the unsubscribe link at the bottom of any email that you receive from us.
 You can find details about our privacy practices here.

-Whether subscribing interests you or not, you can still grab some extra karma points by liking us on Facebook or following us on Twitter.
+Whether subscribing interests you or not, you can still grab some extra karma points by following me on social media.

 Finally, do me a favor and share this post via one of the social share buttons below.
 I’d really appreciate it.